 Subscribe to the Ansys Blog to get great new content about the power of simulation delivered right to your email on a weekly basis.
 With content from Ansys experts, partners and customers you will learn about product development advances, thought leadership and trends and tips to better use Ansys tools.
 Sign up here.

-- Error in meshing
+- How to indetify baffles in Fluent meshing